Carolyn Harris (librarian)

-Carolyn Lynnet Harris (1947 – January 15, 1994) was an American library conservationist.
+Carolyn Lynnet Harris (1947 – January 15, 1994) was an American preservation librarian.
 She received a B.A. in Art History in 1969 and a Masters of Library Science in 1970, both from the University of Texas at Austin.

 Career

 Harris was educated at the University of Texas at Austin and began her career as a manuscript cataloguer at the University of Texas's Harry Ransom Center, where she worked from 1973 to 1980.